robwatsongtr/music-pdf-to-speech/README.md

-# Talking Music Score
+## Talking Music Score

-Converts a PDF of a musical score into an audio file that narrates the musical elements, by way of OMR, Music21 analysis of MusicXML, and text-to-speech.
+Converts a PDF of a musical score into an audio file that narrates the musical elements, by way of OMR (Optical Music Recognition), Music21 analysis of MusicXML, and text-to-speech.

 Requires Python 3.11.x for Coqui TTS.